First Time User? Sign Up Now

 Childhood Hodgkin lymphoma is treated according to risk groups.

-Untreated childhood Hodgkin lymphoma is divided into risk groups based on the stage, size of the tumor, and whether the patient has B symptoms (fever, weight loss, or night sweats).
+Untreated childhood Hodgkin lymphoma is divided into risk groups based on the stage, size of the tumor, and whether the patient has B symptoms (fever, weight loss, or drenching night sweats).
 The risk group describes the likelihood that Hodgkin lymphoma will not respond to treatment or recur (come back) after treatment.
 It is used to plan initial treatment.

 Low-risk Hodgkin lymphoma requires fewer cycles of treatment, fewer anticancer drugs, and lower doses of anticancer drugs than high-risk lymphoma.